 History of English Language Programs

 The program was originally staffed and led by graduate students in the Department of Linguistics.
-The offerings were group classes offered through the Department of Linguistics, individual tutoring, and proficiency testing through the SPEAK test.
-In 2000, the program was expanded by then Dean of The Graduate School Richard Morimoto to include an intensive orientation program for newly matriculated international PhD students, the International Summer Institute.
+The offerings were group classes (offered through the Department of Linguistics), individual tutoring, and proficiency testing through the SPEAK test.
+In 2000, the program was expanded by Dean of The Graduate School Richard Morimoto to include the International Summer Institute, an intensive orientation program for newly matriculated international PhD students.
 In 2010, as The Graduate School increased its emphasis on the role of teaching for all graduate students, additional programs were introduced, including placement testing of all PhD and MFA students upon matriculation, online software training, a program for language practice through guided exploration of Evanston/Chicago, and an intensive orientation program for new students who needed additional language support.

 In 2016 the program increased service levels to support the growing number of international graduate students and scholars, and added new pathways to fulfilling the proficiency requirement, including the creation of a new Teaching Demonstration Assessment.
 This new asssesment was paired with a new course for PhD students: Linguistics 480: the Language of Teaching and Learning.
 This intensive course was co-developed with Nancy Ruggeri, Director of Graduate and Postdoctoral Programs a the Searle Center for Advancing Learning and Teaching, and continues to be co-taught each summer by staff from both ELP and Searle.

 In summer of 2019, the International Summer Institute was shifted to a new model: a hybrid program called ELP Foundations.
 This new program combines a mostly asynchronous online summer course prior to arrival with in-person social events once students are on campus.
 ELP expects to continue to invest in developing online resources to better serve students based on the Chicago campus, and to provide continued service when students are traveling or unable to come to campus for any reason.